 Note that devices are only interoperable if they

-use the same crypto algorithm, the same frequencies
+use the same algorithm (i.e. the same colour crypto module),

 use a Racal crypto module, but a proprietary VINSON compatible module,

 that is interoperable with a Racal device that has the mysterious